FlexivSingapore/spacemouse_teleoperation/README.md

-# Sixx-AGT Flexiv Robotic Ulrasound System
+# Teleoperation of Flexiv Robots using Spacemouse

 ## Build and install depenencies